 University College and the Office of General Education will honor faculty, staff, and students nominated for one or more of the nine distinguished University College Awards.
-The awards ceremony will be held in April 2020 (day to be announced), beginning at 4:00 PM in the Solarium in the Student Union.
+The awards ceremony will be held on April 14, 2020, beginning at 4:00 PM in the Solarium in the Student Union.

 Wayne D. Duncan Appalachian State University Faculty Enrichment and Teaching Fellowship

 An award of approximately $3500 will be granted to a full-time faculty member at Appalachian State University in recognition of innovative and successful teaching in the general education program.
 The fellowship may be used for travel, equipment, or other approved purposes for enhancement of the faculty member's teaching and/or scholarship or creative activity.
 The award was established by First Citizens Bank in honor of Wayne D. Duncan.
 He is the past chairman of Appalachian’s Board of Trustees and past chairman of the Appalachian State University Foundation Board of Directors where he now serves as an Emeritus member.

 Faculty Award for Excellence in General Education Teaching (NTT)